HDrizzle/stack_machine/version_2/hardware_docs/led_debug_board.md

 5. Bit 4 save for int call
 6. Load Instruction

+Output debug:

+All 16 sequencer outputs are buffered and sent to the debug board.
+They are also jumpered with pulldowns.

 ### Call stack: (no pullup resistors in use)

 Internal debug